 One thing about sausage is that it enables us to use parts of the animal that otherwise wouldn’t be desirable as prime meat cuts.
 We hadn’t expected to think of sausage as respectful in terms of the animal it came from, but it really is!
 Using every last bit is commendable.
 And although it was hard for us to wrap our minds around the fact that pig parts were being stuffed into pig intestines (for the casing), there is something noble about confronting that fact head on.

 The pig intestines are pre-ordered from a company in Pennsylvania that places them in red plastic devices to make them easier to work with.
 We were quite amazed to feel the tissue of these intestines, which is remarkably strong and resilient.
-It made us think of our own bodies and how wonderfully they are made!

 It was quite fascinating to see the sausage coming out of this device tightly packed in the casing (intestine).
 Even more remarkable was that we were all able to talk about the pigs that were harvested for this sausage.
 These students who were grinding this meat and making this sausage, all participated in the slaughter of the pigs.
 There was no disconnect at all.